embercsi/ember-csi-operator/README.md

 ```

 ## Quick Start
-The provided deploy/install.yaml file will construct all the necessary RBAC, SCC, Service Accounts, Namespace, etc to run the Ember CSI operator.
-NOTE: Edit the install.yaml file if you wish to use your container image.
+The provided deploy/00-pre.yaml, deploy/01-scc.yaml and deploy/02-operator.yaml files will construct all the necessary RBAC, SCC, Service Accounts, Namespace, etc to run the Ember CSI operator.
+NOTE: Edit the 02-operator.yaml file if you wish to use your container image.
 By default it uses docker.io/embercsi/ember-csi-operator:latest

 An optional environmental variable of X_EMBER_OPERATOR_CLUSTER can be passed to the operator to enable/disable CSI spec versions as well as selecting the appropriate sidecar and driver images.
 The default value of X_EMBER_OPERATOR_CLUSTER is "default" which enables CSI spec v0.3.